When death comes, it comes in silence.

 The lack of names and faces is making the Covid deaths even more invisible.

-As a nation, we've done a very poor job of managing this pandemic.
+I say all of this because as a nation, we've done a very poor job of managing this pandemic.
 Our leadership has been weak.
 Our culture has become callous.

 We've made health care political to the point where wearing a mask is seen as subversive.